CONTACT Jean at jeandwbridge@btinternet.com or call 07792 024 643

 TIME AND PLACE

-Arrangements can be made to deliver workshops at other facilities provided minimum class size is met and facility has wifi and presentation screen.
+Arrangements can be made to deliver workshops at other times and at other facilities provided minimum class size is met and facility has wifi and presentation screen.

 MINIMUM CLASS SIZE – 4 people.